Banks Islands, Vanuatu - Things to Do in Banks Islands

 When to Visit

-The optimal time to visit the Banks Islands is during the dry season from May to October, when rainfall is minimal, seas are calmer, and transportation is more reliable.
-This period offers the best conditions for hiking, snorkeling, and inter-island travel, with temperatures ranging from 24-28°C (75-82°F).
-The wet season from November to April brings heavy rainfall, cyclone risks, and rough seas that can disrupt transportation and outdoor activities.
-However, this period also offers lush landscapes, fewer visitors, and important cultural ceremonies.
-For witnessing traditional land diving, plan visits between April and June during yam harvest season.
-Weather patterns can be unpredictable, so flexible travel plans and adequate travel insurance are essential regardless of season.
+The ideal time to visit the Banks Islands is during the dry season from May through October, when rainfall is reduced, humidity is lower, and sea conditions are generally calmer for boat travel and diving.
+This period offers the most reliable weather for outdoor activities, hiking, and inter-island transportation, with average temperatures ranging from 24-28°C (75-82°F).
+The wet season from November to April brings higher rainfall, increased humidity, and potential cyclone activity, though this period also offers lush landscapes and fewer visitors.
+However, transportation can be severely disrupted during wet season, making the dry months essential for reliable travel plans and outdoor adventures.

 Insider Tips

-Bring a comprehensive first aid kit and any prescription medications, as medical facilities are extremely limited and evacuation can take days
+Bring a comprehensive first aid kit and any necessary medications as medical facilities are extremely basic and evacuations are expensive and weather-dependent

 Pack reef-safe sunscreen, insect repellent, and water purification tablets as these items are unavailable locally and essential for comfort and health